RogerQi/mid360_localization/README.md

 roslaunch fast_lio_localization_qn run.launch lidar:=livox
 ```

-Caveats (坑) for mode 3:
+Caveats and tips for mode 3:

-- The localization may not work in the beginning.
+1. The localization may not work in the beginning.
 It requires some form of initialization (in my case, I have to move the robot arund for ~1m).
 From the RVIZ, before the localization is properly initialized, the RVIZ is dark.
 After initialization, you should be able to see the whole pre-built map.
--